beastbroak30/Server-optimization-AI/README.md

 ---

-> ✨ This project showcases how AI can revolutionize energy and task management in modern data centers.
+> ✨ This project is a case study given by TKS